zooba/pymanager/pep-draft.md

             # List of shortcuts to create for this package.
 Additional keys on
             # each instance are allowed based on the value of 'kind'.
-            # At present, no values of 'kind' are defined, and so this key
-            # should be empty or omitted.
-            # TODO: Define 'registry' kind to create PEP 514 entries
+            # Initially, 'kind' supports the following values:
+            # * 'pep514' - other keys define registry values to set
+            # * 'start' - generate shortcuts in the user's Start Menu
+            # * 'uninstall' - generate an Add/Remove Programs entry
-            "shortcuts": [{"kind": str, "name": str, "target": str}, ...]
+            "shortcuts": [{"kind": str, ...}, ...]

-            # Default executable path, relative to the root of the archive
+            # Default executable path, relative to the root of the archive.
+            # Usually the values from 'run-for' will be used instead, and this
+            # is mainly for display purposes.
             "executable": str,
+            # Default executable args
+            "executable_args": [str],

             # URL to download the package archive from
             "url": str,